artkonekt/user/docs/invitations.md

 // 30
 ```

+Change the value of this configuration entry to use another default days of expiry.

 It is also possible to explicitly define expiration date for each invitation.

 The last parameter of the invitation factory method is the expiration of the invitation in days: